ludwig-ai/ludwig/README.md

 - h3
 - vector

+By choosing different datatype for inputs and outputs, users can solve many different tasks, for instance:

+- text input + category output = text classifier
+- image input + category output = image classifier
+- image input + text output = image captioning
+- audio input + binary output = speaker verification
+- text input + sequence output = named entity recognition / summarization
+- category, numerical and binary inputs + numerical output = regression
+- timeseries input + numerical output = forecasting model
+- category, numerical and binary inputs + binary output = fraud detection

+take a look at the [Examples](https://ludwig-ai.github.io/ludwig-docs/examples/) to see how you can use Ludwig for several more tasks.

-The model definition can contain additional information, in particular how to preprocess each column in the CSV, which encoder and decoder to use for each one, feature hyperparameters and training parameters.
+The model definition can contain additional information, in particular how to preprocess each column in the data, which encoder and decoder to use for each one, architectural  and training parameters, hyperparameters to optimize.
 This allows ease of use for novices and flexibility for experts.